graykode/matorage/docs/index.rst

 matorage documentation
 ====================================

-**An efficient way to store/load and manage models for deep learning with matorage!**
+**An efficient way to store/load and manage dataset, model and optimizer for deep learning with matorage!**

 Matorage is tensor(multidimensional matrix) object storage manager for deep learning framework(Pytorch, Tensorflow V2, Keras).